grapestone5321/robond-deep_learning/writeup.md

 In the case of batch_size=16 and num_epochs=10, the final score is 39%.

 My final score is 43% (batch_size=16, num_epochs=20).
 The accuracy greater than or equal to 40% (0.40) is obtained using the Intersection over Union (IoU) metric.

+The student displays a solid understanding of the limitations to the neural network with the given data chosen for various follow-me scenarios which are conveyed in the write-up.

+The student is able to clearly articulate whether this model and data would work well for following another object (dog, cat, car, etc.) instead of a human and if not, what changes would be required.